 There are four dedicated park and rides in Chester.
-These park and rides are designed to ease congestion in Chester during peak times for visitors to Chester from weekends, the races, shopping trips to family weekends.
+These park and rides are designed to ease congestion in Chester during peak times for visitors to Chester, from weekends, the races, and shopping trips, to family weekends.

-With park and ride, you leave your vehicle in a secure car park on the outskirts of Chester and travel in on dedicated buses with your one time ticket being valid for the whole day.
+With park and ride, you leave your vehicle in a secure car park on the outskirts of Chester and travel on dedicated buses with your one-time ticket being valid for the whole day.

 Chester Park & Ride Locations

-We have created a downloadable park and ride map for your convenience at bottom of page.
+We have created a downloadable park-and-ride map at the bottom of the page for your convenience.

 1. Boughton Heath Park and Ride

-Boughton Heath park and ride is easy to access when you are in Chester.
+Boughton Heath park and ride is easy to access in Chester.
 The nearest National Rail Station is in the city itself.
-There is also a bus stop that you can find in about 150 metres from the venue.
+There is also a bus stop that you can find about 150 metres from the venue.

 Parking in this area is free for everyone, specifically for car park users.
 However, those who operate park and ride buses will have to pay a fee.
+Up to two children can use the service for free, but an adult should accompany them.
 Tickets for those who return from their trip cost £2.00 for an adult.
-Up to two children can use the service for free but they should be accompanied by an adult.

-To use the park and ride scheme here, you can get a ticket from any of the machines near the bus stop.
+Using the park-and-ride scheme here, you can get a ticket from any machine near the bus stop.
 These stops are located at every car park.
-You will need to enter your registration number and scan the ticket when you board the bus.
+You must enter your registration number and scan the ticket when you board the bus.

 2. Sealand Road Park & Ride

-The venue has its own car park, which is free to all users.
+The venue has a car park, which is accessible to all users.
 Only park and ride buses will be charged.
-Blue Badge holders do not need to book in advance and there are at least 10 parking bays for them in the car park.
+Blue Badge holders do not need to book in advance, and there are at least ten parking bays in the car park.

-Each parking bay for Blue Badge holders measures about 400 cm x 500 cm.
+The car park allows most vehicle types as it does not have a height restYou can find the nearest Blue Badge bay about five metres from the entrance.
 From the entrance, you can find the nearest Blue Badge bay in about five metres.
 The farthest is 35 metres from the entrance.
-The car park allows most vehicle types as it does not have a height restriction.

 Sealand Road does not have a drop-off point.
-To use the park and ride service, just take a ticket from one of the available machines near the bus stop.
-Follow the instructions and provide certain details about yourself.
+To use the park-and-ride service, just take a ticket from one of the available machines near the bus stop.
 Before boarding the bus, you will have to scan your ticket first.

 3. Upton Park & Ride

-The car park is located before Chester Zoo, just by the left of the entrance road.
-It is about two miles from the city centre, which is off the A41 main road or Moston Road.
+The car park is located before Chester Zoo, just to the left of the entrance road.
+It is two miles from the city centre, off the A41 main road or Moston Road.
 Getting to the car park and ride is easy because you can access it from the end of the M53 Motorway.
-You can see signs that lead you to it, starting from the Hoole Roundabout, as well as from the A41.
+You can see signs that lead you to it, starting from the Hoole Roundabout and the A41.
 The nearest postcode is CH2 4BB.

 Upton has a total of 460 parking spots that are accessible all day from Mondays through Sundays.
 Parking for six hours costs £3.00.
 The maximum charge is £5.00.
 The car park, however, is locked overnight.

-Through the English National Scheme, the car park is with charge before 9:30.
-After this time, access and services are free for bus pass holders.
-On Saturdays and Sundays, all parking services are free all day.
+Through the English National Scheme, the car park is charged before 9:30.
+Access and services are free for bus pass holders.
+On Saturdays and Sundays, all parking services are accessible all day.
 The same applies to public holidays.
 Meanwhile, those bus pass holders from the Wales and Scotland schemes will have to pay the full fare regardless of the day of the week and time.

+Upton park and ride facilities have other features that make it more convenient for users, such as CCTVs and disabled spots.
 There is a height restriction for vehicles.
 For those with motorhomes, overnight stays are only allowed at Little Roodee Car Park, which is nearby.
-Upton park and ride facilities do have other features that make it more convenient for users, such as CCTVs and disabled spots.

 4. Wrexham Road Park & Ride

-Wrexham park and ride is off the A483, which is just cross the Chester Business Park.
+Wrexham park and ride is off the A483, across from Chester Business Park.
 The nearest postcode for the facilities is CH4 9QD.
-This car park is the largest in the city with 760 spots.
+This car park is the largest in the city, with 760 spots.
 It is open from Monday to Sunday, all day.
 Six-Hour parking will cost £3.00 while the maximum stay is £5.00.

-Park users do not have to pay a fee but there is a charge if you ride the buses.
-The park is open-air with parking spaces for Blue Badge holders.
-The same rules apply as with the other car park and ride locations above.
+The park is open-air, with parking spaces for Blue Badge holders.
+Park users do not have to pay a fee but are charged if they ride the buses.
+The same rules apply to the other car park and ride locations above.
 Each bay measures 300 cm x 400 cm.
-The closes bay is 15 metres from the station where you pay your tickets.
+The closes bay is 15 metres from the station where you pay for your tickets.
 The farthest is about 37 metres away.